 In most jurisdictions, a project owner applying for a permit to construct a solar generating facility must provide a decommissioning plan.
 Without a decommissioning plan, these jurisdictions will not issue a permit in the first place.

-Decommissioning a solar generating facility includes dismantling the equipment and returning the site to its original condition, and involves such tasks as:
+Decommissioning a solar generating facility includes dismantling the equipment and returning the site to its original condition, may involve tasks including:

 - Removing rack wiring